Lisa Jackson Pulver: Career

 In 2003, Jackson Pulver became a lecturer in Aboriginal health at the University of New South Wales (UNSW).
 She played a key role in the development of Muru Marri, a designated Aboriginal and Torres Strait Islander Health unit at UNSW and was the inaugural Chair of Aboriginal Health.
 She co-founded the Shalom Gamarada Scholarship Program at UNSW, which offers residential scholarship to Indigenous students.

 Jackson Pulver was Pro Vice-Chancellor Engagement, Pro-Vice Chancellor Aboriginal and Torres Strait Islander Leadership and Provost Parramatta South Campus at Western Sydney University.
 In October 2018, she was appointed Deputy Vice Chancellor, Indigenous Strategy and Services at the University of Sydney by Vice-Chancellor Michael Spence.

 Jackson Pulver was a member of the National Health and Medical Research Council's committee for Aboriginal Health and has also worked with the Australian Bureau of Statistics and Universities Australia.
 She has also been Deputy Chairperson for the Australian Health Minister's Advisory Council's National Advisory Group Aboriginal and Torres Strait Islander Health Information and Data, and a ministerial appointment to the Australian Statistical Advisory Council.
 In 2010, she was appointed a board member for the Lowitja Institute, Australia's national body dedicated to Aboriginal and Torres Strait Islander health research.
 In 2014, she spent a month as "Scientist in Residence" for NITV, SBS's indigenous news channel.
 She continues to work with the Australian Bureau of Statistics and Universities Australia.

-Jackson Culver is a member of the Australian Medical Council and a member of the board.
+Jackson Pulver is a member of the Australian Medical Council and a member of the board.

 Jackson Pulver joined the Royal Australian Air Force as a public health epidemiologist in the Specialist Reserve in 2004.
 She later became a specialist advisor to the Chief of Air Force and set up the RAAF's Directorate of Aboriginal and Torres Strait Islander Affairs.
 She was involved in developing the RAAF's Indigenous Youth Program.